Table of Contents

 We are dedicated to making a positive change in the lives of those struggling with addiction.
 Our website and helpline are for members of the public that want access to quality information and resources to overcome drug and alcohol dependency.

-We do not provide treatment services directly, and instead guide callers to appropriate providers based on their location and a range of other factors.
-Please see more information below on who answers the phone.
+We do not provide treatment services directly, and instead guide callers to appropriate providers.

 We are National in the sense that our helpline is dedicated to helping those residing in the United States, and have no governmental affiliation whatsoever.
 We are self funded and for profit.